Great Hiking Trails and Nature Walks in Uganda.

 You can track chimpanzees here, which is excellent for birding enthusiasts, and there are four hiking trails that you can go on with knowledgeable guides.

 Kalinzu forest scenic guided walks along the ridges and valleys of the Western Rift Valley escarpment.
-One can see the Rwenzori Mountains, Lake Edward, the Kazinga Channel, and even the Congo from the forest trails.
+The Rwenzori Mountains, Lake Edward, the Kazinga Channel, and even the Congo are seen from the forest trails.

-Learn about the local legends and mysteries from your guide while you enjoy another day of hitting the trails in Uganda.
+Learn about the local legends and mysteries from your guide while you enjoy another day of hiking Uganda’s trails.
 Read more here.

 Kibale Forest Hiking Trails: